yaahc/rustconf/error-handling-isnt-all-about-errors.md

 }
 ```

-Notes: Unrecoverable errors in rust are created via the `panic!` macro.
+Notes: non-recoverable errors in rust are created via the `panic!` macro.
 Here
 we can see an example of an index out of bounds error.

-Next slide: Only input is an error message and optional some context
+Next slide: Only input for the panic macro is an error message and optionally
+some context to include in that error message.

 ---